WIC for the win: overcoming pandemic challenges

 Because many WIC recipients are upcoming mothers or caring for infants, products like baby formula are crucial but can be expensive for many clients without the program’s assistance.
 However, the few brands available through WIC have been disappearing off the shelves faster than stores can replace them, and WIC has jumped into action to combat the shortages.

-“As soon as I hear, I email the state, and what the state has done is that they’ve made exceptions,” said Steuben County WIC Coordinator Debbie Lewis.
+“As soon as I heard, I emailed the state, and what the state has done is that they’ve made exceptions,” said Steuben County WIC Coordinator Debbie Lewis.
 “They are working to make adjustments to make it work for people.”

 The state has started allowing different brands and different sizes of formula in order to meet client needs during store dry spells, but Lewis also makes sure to stay on top of local inventories.
 Every week, she receives a list of stores and formula availability and personally contacts stores to check for changes in quantities and brands.